2001 Teen Choice Awards

 The 2001 Teen Choice Awards ceremony was held on August 12, 2001, at the Universal Amphitheatre, Universal City, California.
-The event had no designated host but David Spade introduced the show with Aaron Carter and Nick Carter, Usher, Eve and Gwen Stefani and Shaggy as performers.
+The event had no designated host but Destiny's Child introduced the show with Aaron Carter and Nick Carter, Usher, Eve and Gwen Stefani and Shaggy as performers.
 Sarah Michelle Gellar received the Extraordinary Achievement Award.
 The ceremony was broadcast on Fox TV on August 20, 2001.